cpjobling/eg-247-textbook/fourier_series/1/trig_fseries.md

 - [Jean Baptiste Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier) (21 March 1768 – 16 May 1830) discovered that any _**periodic**_ signal could be represented as a series of _harmonically related_ sinusoids.

-- An _harmonic_ is a frequency whose value is an integer multiple of some _fundamental frequency_
+- An _harmonic_ is a frequency whose value is an integer multiple of some _fundamental frequency_.

 - For example, the frequencies 2 MHz, 3 Mhz, 4 MHz are the second, third and fourth harmonics of a sinusoid with fundamental frequency 1 Mhz.